Elaeocarpus culminicola: Description

 Elaeocarpus culmanicola is an evergreen tree to 25 m with a trunk diameter to 25 cm.
 The leaves are glossy dark green, narrow elliptic to lance-shaped or egg-shaped, 67–137 mm long and 24–37 mm wide on a petiole 13–40 mm long.
 The leaves have wavy or toothed edges and are arranged spirally around, and crowded towards the end of the branches.
 The flowers are arranged in racemes up to about 40 mm long and attached to the twig behind or below the leaves, each flower on a pedicel up to 10 mm long.
 The fragrance from the flowers is strong but not particularly pleasant.
 The five sepals are 6.8–9 mm long and the five petals are white to cream-coloured or pink, 7.5–10 mm long and 2–4.6 mm wide with about twenty-six lobes at the tip.
-The are about twenty-five to forty stamens.
+There are about twenty-five to forty stamens.
 Flowering occurs in late winter and is normally profuse.
 The bright blue fruit is a more or less spherical or elliptic drupe about 13–15 mm long and 12 mm wide, appear in late spring and may stay on the branch until the next flowering.